Minimal asymptotic translation lengths on curve complexes and homology of mapping tori

 By replacing the curve complex $\C(S_g)$ with Teichm\"uller space $\T(S_g)$, one can also define $L_{\T}(k, g)$ analogously.
 Note that $\ell_{\T}(f)$ for a pseudo-Anosov element $f$ is same as the logarithm of the stretch factor \cite{bers1978extremal}, hence coincides with the topological entropy of $f$ \cite[Expos\'e Ten]{fathi2012thurston}.

-In each setting, there are two extremal cases; namely the case $k = 0$ where it is about the minimal asymptotic translation length over the entire mapping class group and the case $k = 2g$ where it is about the minimal asymptotic translation length for the elements of the Torelli subgroup.
-These four cases have been resolved by various authors as below.
-Throughout the paper, we write $A(x) \asymp B(x)$ if there exists a uniform constant $C > 0$ such that $B(x)/C \le A(x) \le CB(x)$ for all $x$. \begin{thm} We have \begin{itemize} \item (Penner \cite{penner1991bounds}) $L_{\T}(0, g) \asymp 1/g $. \item (Farb-Leininger-Margalit \cite{farb2008lower}) $L_{\T}(2g, g) \asymp 1$. \item (Gadre-Tsai \cite{GadreTsai11}) $L_{\C}(0, g) \asymp 1/g^2 $. \item (Baik-Shin \cite{baik2020minimal}) $L_{\C}(2g, g) \asymp 1/g$. \end{itemize} \end{thm}
+In each setting, there are two extreme cases: the first extreme is the case $k = 0$ that the minimal asymptotic translation length is considered in the \emph{entire mapping class group $\Mod(S_g)$.} The other extreme is $k = 2g$, which means that the minimal asymptotic translation length is considered in the \emph{Torelli subgroup $\I_g < \Mod(S_g)$.} These four cases have been resolved by various authors as below:\footnote{Throughout the paper, we write $A(x) \gtrsim B(x)$ if there exists a uniform constant $C > 0$ such that $ A(x) \le CB(x)$ for all $x$ in the domain.
+We also write $A(x) \asymp B(x)$ if $A(x) \gtrsim B(x)$ and $B(x) \gtrsim A(x)$.}